jeffdonthemic/nforce-tooling/README.md

 3. Deploy the container to your org with `deployContainer()`.
 This will return an ID for the ContainerAsyncRequest created for the deployment.
 4. Check the status of the deployment by calling `getContainerDeployStatus()` with the ID of the ContainerAsyncRequest.
 Keeping checking the status until is it other that 'Queued'.

+### Running Salesforce Unit Tests

+The current version of the **nforce-tooling** only supports running Salesforce tests asynchronously.
+See `/examples/runTests.js` and `/tests/runTests.js` for sample code.

 ## nforce-tooling Methods

 ### getObjects()